 (e) Delegation.
-The Association is not required to provide any of the foregoing powers, duties and responsibilities of the Grievance Committee to the extent that they have been previously delegated to the CCA.
+The Association is not required to provide any of the foregoing powers, duties and responsibilities of the Grievance Committee to the extent that they have been delegated to the CCA.

 Section 2.
-Architectural Review Committee.
+Architectural Review Committee,

-- (a) The Association.
+(a) The Association.
 Each Owner, by accepting a deed or other instrument conveying any interest in a Unit acknowledges that the Association has a substantial interest in ensuring that the improvements within the Condominium enhance the Association's reputation as a first class residential community and do not impair the members' ability to market, sell, or lease their properties.
-Each Unit Owner agrees that no Work shall be commenced on such Owner's Unit, with "Work" being defined as any alteration, addition, repair or replacement, unless and until the Association has given its prior written approval for such Work, which approval may be granted or withheld in the Association's sole discretion.
+Each Unit Owner agrees that no Work shall be commenced on such Owner's Unit, ij with "Work" being defined as any alteration, addition, repair or replacement, unless and until the Association has given its prior written approval for such Work, which approval may be granted or withheld in the Association's sole discretion.
 In reviewing and acting upon any request for approval, the Association shall be acting in its own interest and shall owe no duty to any other entity or person.
-The Board may adopt procedures to be utilized by Section 14's own architectural review committee to expedite review and approval wherever emergency repairs are required to be made.
-Each Unit Owner further agrees to obtain written approval from Section 14, the CCA and the ARC (as defined in paragraph "b" below) before undertaking any addition, alteration or improvement to a Unit. - rights under this Article or other recorded instruments to an architectural review committee appointed by the CCA Board of Directors (the "ARC"), subject to (i) the right of the Association to revoke such delegation and (ii) the condition that regardless of whether the Association delegates its right to review any application for additions, alterations or improvements to a unit, the Unit Owner must obtain written approval of his or her plans from the CCA before beginning the work; and (iii) the right of the Association to reject any decision of the ARC which the Association determines, in its sole discretion, to be inappropriate or inadvisable for any reason.
+The Board may adopt procedures to be utilized by the ARC to expedite review and approval wherever emergency repairs are required to be made.
+Each Unit Owner further agrees to obtain written approval from the CCA before undertaking any addition, alteration or improvement to a Unit.

+(b) Architectural Review Committee.
+The Association may delegate its reserved rights under this Article or other recorded instruments to an architectural review committee appointed by the CCA Board of Directors (the "ARC"), subject to (i) the right of the Association to revoke such delegation and (ii) the condition that regardless of whether the Association delegates its right to review any application for additions, alterations or improvements to a unit, the Unit Owner must obtain written approval of his or her plans from the CCA before beginning the work; and (iii) the right of the Association to reject any decision of the ARC which the Association determines, in its sole discretion, to be inappropriate or inadvisable for any reason.
 Any revocation of a delegation shall not be effective until sixty (60) days after the CCA has received the notice of revocation.
 Until such time as the Association delegates all or a portion of its reserved rights, the ARC shall have no jurisdiction over architectural matters; upon any such delegation, the ARC shall accept and exercise the jurisdiction so delegated in accordance with this Article.